Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please make sure you are available for your second dose appointment.
 If you received your first dose from us and aren't available that day, you will need to let us know and we will have to place you on a second dose standby list.
 We will try to get you in to a clinic for your second dose as soon as we can, but we cannot guarantee a specific date.

-If you are identified as a close contact of someone who tests positive for COVID-19, you will not need to quarantine as long as:
+If you are a close contact of someone who tests positive for COVID-19, you will not need to quarantine as long as:

 The Public Health and Medical communities are confident that these vaccines are safe and effective.
 While the process to develop these vaccines may seem fast, they were built on years of thorough research and work addressing other types of coronaviruses.
 All the typical steps and safety measures were followed during its development and every study, every phase, and every trial was reviewed by the FDA and safety boards of medical experts.
 The speed of development was due to the sharing of research and massive collaboration on a scale never attempted before.